-Net s ofit

-(dollars in millions) 2 018 2017 2018 2017

-Eliminations and other \$ (425) \$ (378) \$ (24) \$ (32)

-General corporate expenses (138) (140)
+Net Sales ( Operating Profit (dollars in millions) 2019 2018 2017 2019 2018 2017 Eliminations and other \$(396) (425) (378) \$(156) (24) (32) General corporate expenses (156) (138) (140)

-Eliminations and other reflects the elimination of sales, other income and operating profit transacted between segments, as well as other infrequently occurring items or items outside of normal business operations, such as divestiture transaction costs.
+Eliminations and other reflects the elimination of sales, other income and operating profit transacted between segments, as well as other infrequently occurring items or items outside of normal business operations, such as costs of the separation and divestiture transaction costs.
 In addition, operating profit within Eliminations and other includes costs associated with the settlement and defense of potential future asbestos-related claims, insurance settlements on asbestos-related matters and the revaluation of any liability for potential future asbestos-related claims.

-The year-over-year increase in sales eliminations in 2018 as compared with 2017 reflects an increase in the amount of inter-segment eliminations.
+The year-over-year decrease in sales eliminations in 2019 as compared with 2018 reflects a decrease in the amount of inter-segment eliminations.